 With our collaborators, we are able to use more sophisticated analyses tools including GC-MS and nuclear NMR spectrometry to study other metabolites of interest.

-Each enzyme of the metabolic pathways, has a specific rate at which it can produce ATP from the above mentioned fuels, known as its activity.
-However, this rate can be altered acutely from either allosteric activation or inhibition, or interactions with substrates, or activation by other enzymes, or temperature.
-Additionally, various external stimuli can induce chronic adaptations that can alter this rate, either increasing the enzyme’s activity (e.g. endurance exercise training over 3 months) or decreasing the enzyme’s activity (e.g. bedridden for 3 months).
+Each enzyme of the metabolic pathways, has a specific rate at which it can produce ATP from the fuels mentioned, which describes its activity.
+However, this rate can be faster or slower from allosteric activation or inhibition, interactions with substrates, activation by other enzymes, or temperature

-The following enzyme and metabolite assays are routinely performed in our lab, each providing information on the flux capacity through a specific pathway:
+The following enzyme assays are routinely performed in our lab, each providing information on the flux capacity through a specific pathway:

 - 3-hydroxyacetyl Co A dehydrogenase